 Using All-in-One Optimization Plugins

-Everyone from novices to experts can save time by using WordPress image optimization plugins that combine several techniques into a single platform.
-For instance, Smush enables lazy loading, changes image size and provides lossless image file compression, while EWWW Image Optimizer offers support for PDF and webP file formats and free image backups.
+Everyone from novices to experts can save time by using WordPress image SEO plugins that combine several techniques into a single platform.
+For instance, Smush enables lazy loading, changes image file size and provides lossless image file compression, while EWWW Image Optimizer offers support for PDF and webP file formats and free image backups.
 The ShortPixel Image Optimizer, by contrast, delivers both lossless and lossy image compression and saves original copies of your photo in case you need it later.
 Kraken.io Image Optimizer allows bulk resizing and outputs optimized images to your WordPress media library.
 Other all-in-one WordPress image optimization plugins that combine functionality include popular options such as WPCompress, Optimole and Imagify.

 Ensuring visitors to your website have a great user experience begins and ends with fast load times.
-Most people don’t stick around if your site doesn’t load immediately, and that’s why optimizing images for WordPress matters.
+Most people don’t stick around if your site doesn’t load immediately, and that’s why optimization of images for WordPress matters.
 By properly balancing your media and how it’s delivered to website visitors, you boost your number of potential leads and customers and thus your business’ bottom line.
 Interested in learning more about our WordPress services?
 Contact the WP SitePlan team for WordPress website management services at 866-956-2330 or fill out our contact form today.